A Beefy masterclass

 Ruwan Kalpage, born today, was a combative allrounder in domestic cricket in Sri Lanka but struggled at the Test level.
 While he scored over 5800 runs at 34.16 and took 427 wickets at 22.71 with his offbreaks in first-class matches, he made only 294 at 18.37 and took just 12 wickets in 11 Tests.
 His opportunities were also limited by the emergence of legspinner Upul Chandana.
 After quitting the game in 1999, he assisted Trevor Chappell as Sri Lanka's fielding coach before taking over the role in 2001.
 He also coached U-15, U-19 and A teams.

-Birth of Pakistan batsman Azhar Ali who started off with six half-centuries in his first ten Tests and another seven - plus a hundred - in his next ten.
+Birth of Pakistan batsman Azhar Ali who started off with six half-centuries in his first 10 Tests and another seven - plus a hundred - in his next 10.
 He showed sound temperament, batting more than four hours for 68 after Pakistan had conceded a first-innings lead against England in Abu Dhabi - a match Pakistan eventually won after bowling England out for 72.
 A dip in form resulted in him being dropped in 2013 but Azhar returned in style, scoring a brisk hundred to help Pakistan chase 302 in 57.3 overs and square the series against Sri Lanka.
+He was out of the one-day team for more than two years but, surprisingly, was appointed ODI captain in his recall in 2015.
+The same year, he scored 226 in Mirpur, his highest Test score.